 We use our own and third party cookies to offer you our services, customize and analyze your browsing and show you advertising related to your preferences.
 By continuing to browse, we consider that you accept its use.
 You can change the settings and get more information in the

-Bipolar disorder is a chronic mental illness that is characterised by mood changes.
+Bipolar disorder is a chronic mental illness that affects the mechanisms that regulate mood (mood state).
 One of the main problems is that it may take between 5 and 10 years to detect, as it is often confused with depression.
 Although there is no cure, suitable treatment and follow-up enables the majority of patients to lead a normal life in the work, social and family environment.

 Bipolar disorder explained in first person

 Professionals and patients explain how you live with the disease

 The main complication that a bipolar patient can have if they don’t follow the treatment is that they can have relapse that may be more intense and, thus, if the symptoms are more severe, they require hospitalisation.

 For my disease the treatment is basic.
 I get medication and psychological treatment and it’s vital to behave and do what they tell you.

 Bipolar disorder presents as recurrent episodes that go from mania or hypomania (happiness, exaltation, or euphoria), to depression (sadness, inhibition, and ideas of death).
 These mood variations significantly influence the social, family, academic, or occupational aspects of the individual that has the illness.
 Treatment with drugs is essential, although sometimes it is necessary to complement it with psychological treatment.

 What is not bipolar disorder?